Theta-Limited/OpenAthena-Legacy-Python/README.md

 # Current status
-run ./playrground/geotiff_play.py for a demonstration of geotiff parsing and a render of the City of Rome in Italy and its outlying terrain.
+run python geotiff_play.py (while in the playground directory) for a demonstration of geotiff parsing and a render of the City of Rome in Italy and its outlying terrain.
 Chart labels represent longitude and latitude (counterintuitively, the x and y axis are backwards in the standard description of a position via [latitude , longitude])

 Using decimal lat/long, because no one has time for parsing degrees, minutes, seconds format.